-Whilst Britain benefitted from $3 billion of aid from the Marshall Plan, Czechoslovakia, along with other Eastern European nations, was forced to go without.
-Stalin had seen France, Italy and Greece reject Communism and was not prepared to let his immediate neighbours slip through his fingers.
+While Britain benefitted from $3 billion of aid from the Marshall Plan, Czechoslovakia, along with other Eastern European nations, was forced to go without.
+Stalin had seen France, Italy, and Greece reject Communism and was not prepared to let his immediate neighbours slip through his fingers.

-The same day a Czechoslovak Governmental delegation, headed by the Prime Minister, Klement Gottwald, and the Minister of Foreign Affairs, Jan Masaryk, left for Moscow to discuss pending political problems and to pave the way for a new commercial treaty with the Soviet Union.
-Dr Drtina, the Minister of Justice, accompanied them in place of Dr Ripka, the Minister of Foreign Trade, who had suddenly been taken ill – perhaps he had an inkling of what was in store for them!
+The same day, a Czechoslovak government delegation, headed by Prime Minister Klement Gottwald and Minister of Foreign Affairs Jan Masaryk, left for Moscow to discuss pending political problems and pave the way for a new commercial treaty with the Soviet Union.
+Dr Drtina, the Minister of Justice, accompanied them in place of Dr Ripka, the Minister of Foreign Trade, who had suddenly fallen ill.

 From that moment on, Czechoslovakia became increasingly Sovietized as moves were made to set up a puppet state, mimicking the behaviour of the Motherland.
 In Prague, during the winter of 1947–48, rising tensions between the Communists and other parties, both in the cabinet and in parliament, led to bitter conflict.
 Masaryk and Beneš knew the score, that there was no way back.
 All traces of support from the West would be lost.
 Czechoslovakia would be sucked under the umbrella of Soviet hegemony, with nothing to halt the process, as a larger drop of water absorbs the smaller.
 Both statesmen would lose all hope for the nation and would die during the fateful year of 1948 – Masaryk under mysterious circumstances.